Assessment

 Does scenario analysis require formal quantification?

-No. It can be qualitative, semi-quantitative, or quantitative depending on maturity.
+No. It can be qualitative, semi-quantitative, or quantitative depending on the organization’s maturity and needs.

 How many scenarios should an organization track?

-Enough to cover material exposure without overwhelming management attention.
+Enough to cover material exposure without overwhelming management attention or reducing focus.

 Can scenario analysis help small organizations?

 Yes.
-It often makes risk clearer and more practical.
+It often makes cyber risk clearer and more practical because it connects concerns to specific business consequences.

 Continue reading